Introduction to Health Services Research : A Self-Study Course

 There are two levels of membership to the service--custom membership and executive membership.
 ECRI is also an AHCPR Evidence-Based Practice Center and has been awarded a contract to provide technical assistance for AHCPR's National Guideline Clearinghouse initiative.

 Also of interest to those working in the area of new technologies is the TARGET Database.
 This database is "a recent addition to the pool of online technology assessment resources available through HTAIS.
 TARGET offers electronic access to pertinent information on the newest devices, drugs, and procedures, including many that are still in varying stages of development, including clinical trial, premarket approval, or recent approval."
-View a sample TARGET report here or examine a list of current topics.

 Keep current with ECRI's work by visiting its News Releases page and for alerts about hazard and recalls the Alerts Tracker is valuable.